 Putin is already in a slipping position: geo-strategically. geo-economically. geopolitically.

 Putin knows that Russians are prone to rioting – just look at the pensioner protests of 2012.
 He knows how Russians can be pushed to the extremes.
-He has to keep the at a level that allows him to continue paying off those on whose and acquiescence, he relies on, even more.
+He has to keep the economy at a level that allows him to continue paying off those on whose votes and acquiescence, he relies on, even more.
 Because votes are not a good criterion of reality in Putin’s Russia.

 When can we expect to see change in Russia at this rate?
 After Putin dies?
 Where will this change come – from within or from the outside?